mrinmoy-sadhukhan/hackthoncomsys/README.md

 2. For training and validation:
    - Open and run the Jupyter notebook: `taskatrainscript.ipynb`

-3. For testing on unseen data:
+3. For testing on unseen data with accuracy, precision, recall, F1-score:
    - Update the dataset path inside `testunseen.py`
    - Run: